b7khushal/House-Price-Prediction-/README.md

 4️⃣ Run the Flask Application
 python app.py
 Open http://127.0.0.1:5000/ in your browser.
-Enter details in the form to predict the house pric
+Enter details in the form to predict the house price